CJamesDHA/SharePointUI/Step-6.md

 # Data Source (src/ds.ts)

 Code which interacts with SharePoint.
+We will reference the `SourceUrl` to target the current web for SPFx/Teams solutions.
+The source url can be dynamically set by the SPFx webpart to target specific webs.

 - Defines a custom interface for intellisense in other files
 - StatusFilters - Global Variable